 So, you attend as many conferences as possible, because you know consistency is key.
 If you manage to maintain a presence, for your business and brand, people are going to start recognising you.
 Even just signing up for as many networking events as you can is a good start!

 But once you arrive, it’s time to get down to business.
 There’s an entire hall of people at your disposal, and seeing the crowd in full can be terribly overwhelming.
-Which is why it’s necessary to remember that they’re not all possible connections, and you don’t need to introduce yourself to all of them!
+This is why it’s necessary to remember that they’re not all possible connections, and you don’t need to introduce yourself to all of them!

 Pick two or three faces out of the crowd and focus on them; put your perfectly prepared pitch to use on them, hand out your business cards to them, and the rest will be history!